menu bar

 The Babies Didn't Die Alone: They Had Each Other.

-I am a writer.
-I will place you there.
 You wander inside an abandoned hospital.
-Just imagine yourself a ghost; an ethereal being; you have no body mass: just soul and consciousness.
+Just imagine yourself a ghost, an ethereal being.
+You have no body mass, just soul and consciousness.

 And a single thought soothes my soul: Marco Aurélio, they are too little to understand the screams of the ones being eaten alive.

 My heart hurts for the Palestinians.
 And I have no faith in anything.
-That for an atheist is death itself.
+That, for an atheist, is death itself.